-Freda Andreini, born October 5, 1934, in New Malden, England, passed away on March 12, 2020, at her home in Cambridge, Minnesota, where she lived with her daughter, Maggie.
-Freda was 85.
+Freda Andreini, born October 5, 1934, in New Malden, England, passed away on March 12, 2020, at her home in Cambridge, Minnesota.

 To send flowers to the family or plant a tree in memory of Freda C. Andreini, please visit our floral store.